Aggregate assays' quantitative features

 QFeatures-aggregate.Rd

-This function aggregates the quantitative features of an assay,
+This function aggregates the quantitative features of one or

 The fcol